Abo-Soile/SOILE-Backend/docs/functions.rst

 Lists/String Manipulation
 #########################

-.. function:: append(string1 string2)
+.. js:function::  append(string1 string2)

     Appends two strings, append("Hello " "World") = "Hello World"

-.. function:: lenght(object)
+.. js:function::  lenght(object)

     Returns the number of elements/letters in  list or string including whitespaces.

     :param object array/string:

-.. function:: elementatindex(object, index)
+.. js:function::  elementatindex(object, index)

     Returns the element at the specified index a list/string where the index starts from 0.
 Equivalent to  object[index]